 The American Dream: there are few people in this nation that don’t know this long-standing tradition.
 For several decades, those from this country and even others have been longing to achieve the American dream.
 To buy a home and start a life in one of the greatest nations on the planet, where the streets were thought to be paved with gold, is quite the feat.

 Now, people are still working hard every day in order to be able to purchase their one piece of America.
 The housing market doesn’t always make that easy, though, as it is incredibly unpredictable.
-Throughout the country, even throughout one single state, the prices and rate of the market shift dramatically from day today.
+Throughout the country, even throughout one single state, the prices and rate of the market shift dramatically from day to day.
 This year is no different.
 Hang on to your hats, because it’s going to be a crazy ride.

 So far, it seems that prices for U.S. homes are steadily rising, but the inventory on the market is declining at an even faster rate.
 People are grabbing at straws to get their chance to buy a house.
-The borrowing methods utilized by home buyers in 2020 is also changing, depending on the background of the buyer.
+The borrowing methods utilized by home buyers in 2021 is also changing, depending on the background of the buyer.

 Economists are forecasting even more growth over the next 12 months.
 Check out the text below and stay up to date on the housing market.

 Existing-home sales increased near the end of 2020 from the year before, according to the National Association of Realtors (NAR).
 From October to November 2020, there was an decrease in existing home sales of 2.5%, but a year-over-year increase of 25.8%.

 Tight inventory continues to be a problem, with first-time homebuyers most affected.
 While the supply of new single homes increased 13.89% from last month, it dropped 26.79% from the same time last year.

 Housing inventory is currently at a 2.3-month supply, down 22% from the same time last year.
 That’s much lower than the 5- to 6-months’ supply for a balanced market.